World Series Fast Facts

 Here's a look at Major League Baseball's World Series.
-The Houston Astros are the reigning 2017 World Series champions.
+The Boston Red Sox are the reigning 2018 World Series champions.

+October 28, 2018 - The Boston Red Sox win the World Series, defeating the Los Angeles Dodgers 5-1 in Game 5 at Dodger Stadium in Los Angeles.

 Baseball